viktoriussuwandi/Blog-Website/README.md

     * python Flask as Back-End Framework
     * live external API for blog posts
     * Jinja for data transfer with Front-End and Back-End
-    * smtp library to get user's contact
+    * smtp library to email sending of new user registration

 ### Project Overview